Vibrrra/TUI_Thesis_Typst/template/template.typ

 #import "utils/global.typ" : thesis

 #let title = [
-  This is a very long title for an absolutely incredible thesis - not many people can deal with this
+  This is a very long title and complicated title for an absolutely incredible thesis - not many people can deal with this $ alpha < Theta^2$
   // This is a very long title for an absolutely incredible thesis - not many people can deal with this ]